-I’m sorry to burst some of that bubble: I have a rather eclectic accent and thanks to braces when I was 12 years old, I don’t have bucked teeth, but I would go so far as to say that it’s a fact that the English love tea.
+I’m sorry but I’m going to burst some of that bubble.
+I have a rather eclectic accent and thanks to braces when I was 12 years old, I don’t have bucked teeth, but I would go so far as to say that it’s a fact that the English love tea.

 Therefore, tea became associated with the upper classes, the elite, and probably why if Brits are ever presented in US movies and TV shows, they speak the Queen’s English and are holding a cuppa.

-I’d say tea isn’t the staple refreshment of the upper classes: rather than picturing a slim, pale woman with delicate bony fingers wrapped around porcelain, the modern tea drinker is wearing a high-vis jacket, with dirty knuckles wrapped around a nice, strong brew in a paper cup, or knocking back a scalding sugary concoction as quickly as possible while hiding from 30 teenagers in the staff room, wondering what they’re doing with their lives.
+I’d say tea isn’t the staple refreshment of the upper classes anymore.
+The modern tea drinker is wearing a high-vis, with dirty knuckles wrapped around a strong brew in a paper cup.
+Or they’re knocking back a scalding, sugary concoction as quickly as possible, hiding from 30 teenagers in the staff room, wondering what they’re doing with their lives.

-No, we tea drinking Brits don’t really think about the history as we sip on our boiling cup of delight.
+No, we tea loving Brits don’t really think about the history as we sip on our boiling cup of delight.